 Find out what type of shank you need, choose the right blade material, and determine the correct TPI.

-Below, I will explain what you should pay attention to, in order to determine the best blade for your purpose, in 3 simple steps.
+Below, I will explain what you should pay attention to, in order to determine the best blades for jigsaws for your purpose, in 3 simple steps.

-In this blog, you can download a handy template for free as a guide.
+In this jigsaw blade guide, you can download a handy template for free as a guide.

 You can consult that guide again and again when you need to tailor the jigsaw blade to your work.